Get a quote

 3. Your fireworks cause someone bodily harm.

+However, just because you have damage caused by fireworks doesn’t necessarily mean you have a compensable claim.
 For example, most home insurance policies cover fires.
 But if the fire was caused by illegal activity (e.g., you set off fireworks in a state where they’re not legal or you intentionally aimed a firework at your home, someone else’s home, or a person), home insurance likely wouldn’t cover it.

-Does homeowners insurance cover fireworks injuries?
+Does homeowners insurance cover firework injuries?

-A claims adjuster will likely want to know:
+In a fireworks-related claim, a claims adjuster will likely want to know:

 1. Were the fireworks legal?